davidychen/wikipedia-search/README.md

 Which will run the front-end development server on the port 3000, then visit (http://localhost:3000) and you should see the app running.
 The database is running on port 3001.

+# Creative Part

+Added top searches that share with all users

 # Author

 [Yifei Chen](http://davidychen.com/HomepageDavidChen/)